BirdDog-Intel/birddog_docs/docs/hubspot.md

 * **Smarter Signal Context:** BirdDog adjusts the information it surfaces based on a deal’s stage, helping reps focus on qualifying early-stage leads or closing active deals.
 * **Pipeline Calibration:** By accessing deal objects, BirdDog learns from your closed-won data to calculate a **"Win Rate Boost"** for new prospects.

----

-### Application & Authentication
+### BirdDog App Card
 BirdDog is a **verified Public App** available on the [HubSpot App Marketplace](https://ecosystem.hubspot.com/marketplace/listing/birddog-scout).

 * **App Name:** BirdDogScout
 * **App ID:** `16144816`

-Following the principle of least privilege, we request only the necessary scopes:

 ### Application Scopes & Permissions
 BirdDog follows the principle of least privilege.
-The following scopes are used to facilitate the sync between BirdDog and HubSpot:
+Following the principle of least privilege, the following scopes are used to facilitate the sync between BirdDog and HubSpot:

 | Scope | Requirement | Purpose |
 | :--- | :--- | :--- |